DD Form 214, Discharge Papers and Separation Documents

 It is very important to make sure that the information listed on the DD 214 is correct.

 If you disagree with the reason or the character of your discharge (e.g., honorable, other than honorable, etc.) listed on your DD 214 and were separated from military service within the past 15 years, you must request review of that decision by the appropriate military review board.
-Go here for more details about requesting a review.
+We've created a page that offers more details about requesting a review.